 Representing Ward I

-Mr. Márquez attended Contra Costa College and San Francisco State University where he
+Mr. Márquez attended Contra Costa College (CCC) and San Francisco State University where

-Studies Department.
-Mr. Márquez has worked as a Human Relations Specialist for the
+co-founded the La Raza Studies Department.
+Mr. Márquez has worked as a Human Relations

-City of Richmond and as Deputy Labor Commissioner and Labor Standards Investigator
+Specialist for the City of Richmond and as Deputy Labor Commissioner and Labor Standards

-with the Office of State Labor Commissioner, Department of Industrial Relations.
-He is
+Investigator with the Office of State Labor Commissioner, Department of Industrial Relations.
+He

 Mr. Márquez was first appointed to the Richmond City Council in 1985, and has served